JasonXing/eCryptfs/README.md

 Contents:

-1. To Fully Understand Details About Why eCryptfs Developed and How eCryptfs Works.
+1. To Fully Understand Details about Why eCryptfs Is Developed and How eCryptfs Works.

 2. My Thinking in eCryptfs and Other Implementations on eCryptfs.